 This problem highlights the stress the Smith River watershed is already under.
 Placing a mine at the headwaters will only exacerbate the existing problems.

 On Monday, September 18th, the Montana Department of Environmental Quality announced that it will begin review of the Black Butte Copper Project under the Montana Environmental Policy Act.
 This is a year plus long process that must include public comment and public hearings.
 Stay tuned for updates on when and where these public hearings will be.

-The company proposing a copper mine in the Smith River watershed has cleared its first regulatory hurdle.
-The Montana Department of Environmental Quality has informed Tintina that its application for a permit to mine has met its completeness and compliance review.
-This triggers an environmental impact statement (EIS) for the Black Butte Copper Project — a long review process that includes public comment and public hearings.
+On Monday, August 14th the Montana Department of Environmental Quality (DEQ) informed Tintina Resources that its application for a permit to mine has met its completeness and compliance review.
+This is just the beginning of a long permitting process.

 Join us and help save the Smith River.